trival/wasm-webgl-experiments/README.md

 Try out trivial space rust wasm libraries.

-## Building crates
+## Building and watching wasm rust crates

-1. Go go crate directory
+To build a create once run `npx wasm-pack build --target web path/to/crate`

-2. run `npx wasm-pack build --target web`
+To watch and rebuild a create on rust file changes run `npm run wasm path/to/crate`